Buffalo Soldier tragedy of 1877: Background

-The events to follow over the next two weeks resulted in a series of mistakes in command and control combined with civilian distrust.
-Combine this with new recruits, the sapping heat, wool uniforms, and alcohol provided by the buffalo hunters to the soldiers, it provided a deadly combination and a test of Nolan and his men.
-Not all would be seen as heroes.
-Nolan had prepared for a 20-day scout from his Bull Creek supply base.
-He used the mules from the wagons as pack animals.
-He sent the empty wagons back to Fort Concho for more supplies to await his return at the supply base.
+The events that unfolded over the next two weeks led to a series of command and control errors, compounded by civilian distrust.
+Alongside new recruits, the oppressive heat, wool uniforms, and alcohol supplied by the buffalo hunters to the soldiers created a perilous mix, testing Nolan and his men.
+Nolan had planned a 20-day scout from his Bull Creek supply base, utilizing mules from the wagons as pack animals.
+He dispatched the empty wagons back to Fort Concho for additional supplies, to be ready upon his return at the supply base.

 On July 18 in the evening, some of the buffalo hunter's supplies, including alcohol, were shared with some of the soldiers for a small price.
 Some of the sergeants not staying in the supply camp apparently partook.
 Later the next day, when 40 of the 60 men of A Company set out for Cedar Lake, the sergeants failed to check that every soldier had filled his canteen.
 In the heat of the day, those who had been drinking the evening before were terribly parched and did not ration their water.
 Their example led many recruits to drain their canteens.
 The buffalo hunters carried more water than the soldiers, knowing that the heat and weather would impact finding water.
 They also were conditioned to the heat and maintained a high level of water discipline.